Effective Jan. 1, 2024, Pierce County will implement new rates per Ordinance 2023-53, adopted Nov. 14, 2023.

 Pierce County Planning and Public Works is currently updating the Unified Sewer Plan, or USP for short.
 The USP is the Sewer Division’s comprehensive plan, which will guide future expansion and improvements over the next 20 years.

-The Capacity and the Basin Area sewer connection charges increased by 4.6% on Feb.
-1, 2022.
+The Capacity and the Basin Area sewer connection charges increased by 9% on Feb.
+1, 2023.
 Pierce County collects sewer connection charges to help offset the impacts of new development on public sewer system infrastructure.
 Connection charges provide the funds needed to protect public health and the environment by keeping pace with growth.
 The 2024 rates will go into effect Feb.
 1, 2024.

 New programs are now available to reduce upfront connection fees for new businesses and loan program options for commercial and residential customers connection to dry sewer lines.